tmwclaxton/warofspheres/README.md

 Open the wiki from the landing page header, the app top bar, or directly at `/wiki` once the app is running.
 The Map Builder card at the top links straight into authoring.

-Wiki map previews live under `public/images/wiki/` and can be regenerated with `npm run wiki:map-previews`.
+Wiki and README preview images live under `public/images/wiki/` (terrain swatches and map-generation renders) and can be regenerated with `npm run wiki:map-previews`.

 ### Terrain palette